 Each year, the survey consists of a set of core questions and measurements (for example, anthropometric and, if applicable, blood pressure measurements and analysis of urine and saliva samples), plus modules of questions on specific health conditions.
-As with the earlier surveys in the series, the principal focus of the 2012-2015 surveys is on cardiovascular disease (CVD) and related risk factors.
-CVD is one of the leading contributors to the global disease burden.
-Its main components are ischaemic heart disease (IHD) and stroke.
-IHD is the second most common cause of death in Scotland after cancer.2 The SHeS series now has trend data going back 17 years; providing the time series is an important function of the survey.
+As with the earlier surveys in the series, the principal focus of the 2012-2015 surveys

+The SHeS series now has trend data going back 19 years; providing the time series is an important function of the survey.

-1.1.2 Key changes to the survey methodology in 2012-2015
+1.1.3 Key changes to the survey methodology in 2012-2015

-A number of changes to the survey methodology were proposed during a review by the Scottish Government of all the major household surveys in Scotland.
-These changes were adopted for SHeS in 2012-2015.
-The key methodological changes introduced in 2012 were:
+A number of changes to the survey methodology were proposed during the 2011 Scottish Government review of Scotland's major household surveys.
+The key changes to SHeS introduced in 2012 for the 2012-2015 surveys were: